yogeshmangal/Java-Interview-Notes/Internal Working of HashMap.md

 ### ✅ Step 1: Generate Hash Code
 When a key-value pair is inserted, the `hashCode()` method of the key is called to generate a hash code.
-This hash code may be further processed by HashMap’s internal hashing mechanism to reduce collisions.

 ---